bytenode/bytenode/README.md

 | args.electron        | boolean          | If true, the output will be a compiled through Electrong.
 Default: false.                                |
 | args.output          | string           | The output filename.
 Defaults to the same path and name of the original file, but with `.jsc` extension. |
 args.createLoader    | boolean \| string | If true, create a CommonJS loader file.
 As a string, select between `module` or `commonjs` loader.
-Default: `false`
+Default: `false` args.loaderFilename  | string            | Filename or pattern for generated loader files.
+Defaults to originalFilename.loader.js.
+Use % as a substitute for originalFilename.
 | output               | string           | The output filename.
 (Deprecated: use args.output instead)                                               |

 * Returns: